jacobsimpson/jt/roadmap.md

 - jt 'x/kadk/ {print(%0)}' <input>
     - appears to succeed, gives no error message.
 I don't think it should do that.
+- implement negative column addressing. %-1 will address the last column, %-2 will address the second to last column.
+- TypeScript has a cute little thing which returns an alternate value if the initial variable is falsy.
+- elvis operator for safe chaining.

 ## Aspirational Examples